ucotta/BrilliantHTML5Parser/README.md

 print(parser.toHTML)
 ```

-You will get this (but not tabbed)
+You will get this (but you won't see it tabbed)

 ```html
 <!DOCTYPE html>